qrp73/ali_trx/README.md

 ![Improve ADC noise figure](https://i.imgur.com/UiNLvjO.png)

-Evaluation board for AD6645 from Analog Devices uses ADT4-1WT transformer on the input, so it looks like the better way.
+Evaluation board for AD6645 from Analog Devices uses ADT4-1WT transformer on the input, so it looks like the better solution.

 ## LPF